What is Coronavirus?

 What is COVID-19?

-COVID-19 is an abbreviation for “Coronavirus Disease 2019,” the official name for the disease that is causing the 2019 novel coronavirus outbreak.
+COVID-19 is an abbreviation for “Coronavirus Disease 2019,” the official name for the disease that caused the 2019 novel coronavirus outbreak.
 A “novel” coronavirus means it is new and has not been previously identified.

 Is COVID-19 the same as common Coronaviruses?

 COVID-19 is a new coronavirus that had not been previously identified.
 The virus causing COVID-19 is not the same as the coronaviruses that commonly circulate among humans and usually cause mild illness.

 - Shortness of breath